q-rapids/q-rapids/README.md

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 732253.

+You can find all the information you need in this repository [Wiki](https://github.com/q-rapids/q-rapids/wiki).
 # Consortium

 Q-Rapids consortium consists of seven organisations from five countries.